lirantal/essential-nodejs-security-book/manuscript/dependency-management.md

 ![snyk GitHub integration](images/your-github-repos.png)

-You can see in the screenshot above that for each repository, Snyk will tell you the number of high, medium and low priority vulnerabilities, as well as give you the option to "Watch" the repo.
+You can see in the screenshot above that for each repository, Snyk will tell you the number of high, medium and low priority vulnerabilities, as well as give you the option to "Watch" the repository.
 Selecting this will add the repository as a project to Snyk so that Snyk can continuously check it against any newly disclosed vulnerabilities.

 You also have the option to "Open a fix PR".
-This will take you to a page where you can review the suggested remediations and create an automated pull request to your project with the required upgrades and patches.
+This will take you to a page where you can review the suggested remediation and create an automated pull request to your project with the required upgrades and patches.

 ![snyk GitHub PR](images/Open_a_fix_PR.png)